 I didn’t mind my signature puff balls until I started middle school.
 The kids in middle school were mean and taunted me with the nickname “afro-puff”.
 They also offered unsolicited advice that I "needed" a perm.
 I ate lunch in the bathroom on occasion to avoid them.
 I would run home and pile on the gel and hair lotion in an attempt to change the appearance of my hair.
 In high school, I advanced to small braids that seemed to hide the puff.
 When I would take them out I had a gigantic mass of crinkly kinks that I LOVED despite unrequested comments.

 My senior year my mom finally allowed me to perm my hair.
 And after all of that waiting I eventually realized that I didn't even like the results.
 Through the next decade, I experimented with different looks – often with damaging effects.
 Somehow, even reaching a point where I wanted red spiral curls.
 Well, in that process, I broke off at least half of those curls.
 My hair was damaged so badly that it was actually growing weaker and slower than ever before, and breaking faster than it was growing.

 Club Rapunzel is a hair growth program in the form of a subscription box membership.
-The 4 step program includes overnight treatment oils and a plan to repair heat damaged and color damaged hair.
-Club Rapunzel is here to guide you through the growth and repair process.
-Together we can achieve our hair dreams.
-Getting longer, stronger, healthier hair does not have to be painfully slow.
+The 4 step program includes overnight treatment oils and a plan to grow your hair despite the damage from heat/chemicals/color or any other form of manipulation.
+Club Rapunzel is here to guide you through the growth and repair process to attain your true crown.
+Getting longer, stronger, healthier hair does not have to take forever and together we can achieve our hair dreams.

 We Happily Accept Paypal and